 Minor in Italian

-The Italian minor consists of any 15 credits (5 courses) above the elementary level in Italian language, literature or culture.
+The Italian minor consists of any 15 credits (five courses) above the elementary level in Italian language, literature or culture.
 Typically, this means two intermediate courses (ITL 201-202), plus three additional courses at the 300, 400, or 500 level.
-The Department offers a different upper-level course every semester.
+The department offers a different upper-level course every semester.
 Elementary (100-level) courses do not count towards the Italian minor.
-Students may transfer up to 6 credits towards the Italian minor from study abroad or other universities.

 Which course should I start with?

 If you have studied Italian in high school or you speak Italian at home as a first or second language, you may not need to take elementary or even intermediate language courses.
-Consult the Department's placement guidelines or speak to a Italian professor to determine the level that is appropriate for you.
+Consult the department's placement guidelines or speak to a Italian professor to determine the level that is appropriate for you.
 Native speakers of Italian can not earn credit for elementary-level courses.
-Students who took the AP test in Italian or the CLEP test, and international students who graduated from a high school where the language of instruction was Italian can receive up to 6 credits that count towards a Italian minor.
-See the Department Chairperson for more information.
+Students who took the AP test in Italian or the CLEP test can receive up to six credits that count towards a Italian minor.
+See the department chairperson for more information.

 Summer Program in Florence, Italy